vic3r/movie-images-django/README.md

 # movie-images-django
-Service which server images and caches them in a storage
+Service which serves images and caches them in a storage

+## Installation
+- Install django

+## Run
+- run `python manage.py runserver`